 Utilising industry leading high performance carbon fibre & resin systems.

 Multi directional fibre layup to aid hoop and torsional strength.

 X technology to limit energy sapping vibration & enhance recovery speed.

 You will notice that all our two handed rods are designed in 5-6 piece configurations, with maximum section lengths of 31.5" in the 14'6" (6pc) & 12'2" (5pc) models.
 This allows for ease of transportation & storage at home, with the added benefit of fitting straight in a travel case for trips away.
 The ferrule design is a key factor in retaining a smooth action throughout the rod blank with limited flatsposts.
 All current ferrules are tip over butt design, utilising low mass/high strength fibres at 90 degrees for reinforcing.
 We don't paint our ferrules and retain a carbon - carbon connection for better friction against twisting and smoother energy transfer.

 All our rods will come in a natural finish.
 We have spent many hours perfecting the actions and are not in a great rush to slow them down by adding a clear coat or painted finish.
-We also utilise a fairly complex +/-outer layer to the blank which reduces ovalisation and adds torsional strength, The finish is very pleasing to the eye and extremely durable.
+The finish is very pleasing to the eye and extremely durable.
 Plus it keeps the manufacturing and quality control of the blank to tight tolerances.

 As a rule of thumb, suitable Scandi style lines will fall between 2.5-3 times the rods length.
 Skagit lines coupled with sustained anchor style casting 1.6-2 times rods length.